liris-tweak/samotraces.js/README.md

 directory of Samotraces.js repository.

 ```
-<script type="text/javascript" src="Samotraces.js"></script>
+<script type="text/javascript" src="samotraces.js"></script>
 ```

+TODO FIXME

-For developpers contributing to Samotraces.js, you can call the src/generate_samotraces.php script to re-generate a Samotraces.js file that includes the changes that have been made in the src/ folder.
+For developpers contributing to Samotraces.js, you can uses the grunt task `grunt browserify` script to re-generate a samotraces.js file that includes the changes that have been made in the src/ folder.

 As Samotraces.js uses some UTF-8 characters, the HTML document must explicitly use the UTF-8 charser.
 The following